Agency clarifies frack waste ban in Delaware River watershed

 The basin commission denied Damascus Citizens for Sustainability’s legal claims of a loophole, saying the group had misinterpreted regulatory guidance on the new ban.
 But regulators agreed to clarify policy language to make clear the ban approved in December includes wastewater from all kinds of fracking sites, not just unconventional gas wells.

-The revisions “dispel any confusion on the part of DSC or others,” the basin commission said last month in asking a judge to dismiss the lawsuit.
+The revisions “dispel any confusion on the part of DCS or others,” the basin commission said last month in asking a judge to dismiss the lawsuit.

-The environmental group dropped the suit this week, citing the regulatory agency’s assurances.
+The environmental group dropped the suit Wednesday, citing the regulatory agency’s assurances.
 The group said in court documents it still expects the basin commission — which is responsible for the water supply of more than 13 million people in the four states — to take action to prevent illegal importation of fracking wastewater into the Delaware River basin.

 The agency “has thankfully seen the light,” said Barbara Arrindell, the group’s director. ”We are glad to see DRBC fulfilling its role to proactively protect the Delaware River Basin.”